oldbright22/langchain-vectara-app/README.md

 _Contributing_

 I welcome contributions to this project.
 Please feel free to open an issue or submit a pull request.
 However, there's a larger project this feeds into that is worth discussing if you're considering contributing.
-Contact me by [email](mailto:luke@assisted.space), discord (lukelinguist), or visit [luke.augcom.tech](https://luke.augcom.tech).

 _This project is licensed under the terms of the MIT license._